 In my project, I will research the use of digital “tools” in my history classes.
-Students will be able to use these tools (often called “apps”) via their smart phones, Ipads, laptops or computers to access digital historical materials and to facilitate interactive collaboration.
+Students will be able to use these tools (often called “apps”) via their smart phones, iPads, laptops or computers to access digital historical materials and to facilitate interactive collaboration.
 I will also either create or locate specific historical materials that will enable students to better understand the value of the study of history.

 I will first explore the use of the Omeka database software, created by George Mason University’s Center for History and New Media, that allows for the creation of an online digital archive.
 With such an archive, a student can create collections of historical materials and also develop online interpretative exhibitions of those materials.
 See, for example, the Charles M. Robinson Schoolhouses in Northern Virginia (cmrobinsonschools.omeka.net/) site developed by Amy Bertsch, one of my students.
 I intend to have students work with materials documenting the history of Northern Virginia in the past fifty years.
 This will enable students to work actively with a database tool yet also provide them with the benefit of first-hand experience documenting the history of the region in which they live.

 Another specific database project that I will pursue involves the creation of a historical memory collection.
 In my HIS 102, 112 and 135 courses, students have the option of writing a “my family and history” paper that sets the experiences of their family within the context of what has happened in the world since 1945.
-The resulting searchable archive of these papers will create a more personal account of the past half century, thus making history more relevant and “connectable” for students in the courses.
+The resulting searchable archive of these papers will create a more personal account of the past half century, thus making history more relevant and “connectible” for students in the courses.

 Next, I will investigate the emerging field of data visualization, a method of taking data and providing a graphical representation of that data online in order to enable students to see connections that typically would be very difficult to perceive.
 One such data tool is Many Eyes, (www-958.ibm.com) which I have used on a trial basis to illustrate/display some US census data.
 Data tools, such as Many Eyes, will give students the opportunity to experiment and analyze historical data (events, statistics, dates, etc) by allowing the visualization of that data.
 Sources for the data could be from censuses, almanacs, government publications or from collections such as B. R. Mitchell’s European Historical Statistics.